JoAnn Stromberg Student Leader Scholarship

 The Stromberg Scholarship is awarded annually to a full-time student pursuing a degree in electronics and actively involved in the SMTA.
 The scholarship is intended for the purchase of technical books and research materials, for participation in conferences related to electronics assembly and packaging, and for living expenses if necessary.

-The 2018 recipient, Debbie Hagen, has been selected by the SMTA Awards Committee for her committed leadership in the SMTA.
+The 2019 recipient, Kimberly Porter, has been selected by the SMTA Awards Committee for her committed leadership in the SMTA.

 The award is presented at the SMTA Annual Meeting during the SMTA International Conference in Rosemont, IL.